 Euro short-term rate (€STR) questions and answers

-The ECB will first publish the €STR on 2 October 2019, reflecting the trading activity of 1 October 2019.
-The rate will be published on every TARGET2 business day at 8:00 CET.
-If errors are detected following standard publication that affect the published €STR by more than 2 basis points, the €STR is revised and republished on the same day at 9:00 CET.
+The €STR is published on every TARGET2 business day at 08:00 CET.
+If errors are detected following standard publication that affect the published €STR by more than 2 basis points, the €STR is revised and republished on the same day at 09:00 CET.

 The ECB rate is based exclusively on transaction-by-transaction data reported in accordance with the MMSR Regulation.
 The MMSR Regulation specifies that data shall be transmitted once per day to the ECB between 18:00 CET on the trade date and 07:00 CET on the first TARGET2 settlement day after the trade date.
 The complete dataset is therefore only available for the computation of the €STR after 07:00 CET on the following TARGET2 day.